You are in the CarrTracks website Picture Gallery.

 While waiting I decided to get a bite to eat.
 Since I was getting rather shaggy on top and was starting a new job the next day, I also decided it was time to get a haircut.
 I should have stayed shaggy.
 While I was getting my haircut, train symbol 405 (Extra 3530 West) slipped out of town and a unit grain train (Extra 3626 West) slipped in.
 The bridge in the background is Route 39 crossing over the small yard and the Canadian River.
 The date is June 10, 1978.
 Pictures above on disk 85.

+The ATSF installed US&S CTC between Norman and Purcell 15 miles and Purcell to Wynnewood 28 miles in 1954.
 Steve got a picture of the class engine for the GP38s, number 3500.
 We chased this train south on February 25, 1974.